syncfusion-content/blazor-docs/blazor/datagrid/pdf-export.md

 ---
 layout: post
 title: Pdf Export in Blazor DataGrid Component | Syncfusion
-description: Learn about Pdf Export in Blazor DataGrid component of Syncfusion, and more details.
+description: Learn here all about Pdf Export in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug